snapappointments/bootstrap-select/README.md

 bootstrap-select
 ================

-A custom select / multiselect for @twitter bootstrap using button dropdown, designed to behave like regular Bootstrap selects;
+A custom select / multiselect for Bootstrap using button dropdown, designed to behave like regular Bootstrap selects;

 ## Demo and Documentation